-Once you have a solid idea for your new business, you’ll want to test the waters by setting up goals.
+Once you have a solid idea for your new business, you’ll want to test the waters by setting goals.
 You can begin a business without making it your sole source of income.
-Many entrepreneurs get their start by working on their new business idea part time or as freelancers.
+Many entrepreneurs get their start by working on their new business idea part-time or as a side gig.
 You can begin building a client base while still working a traditional job.

 If your goal is to work full-time for yourself, set goals for your new business about income rates and which milestones will indicate it’s time to quit your full-time job.
 These goals can keep you motivated and moving forward.
 As you test the waters, use the resources available to you, such as LinkedIn and other social media, to promote your business.

 It’s not uncommon for new entrepreneurs to barely break even during their first year running a new business.
 It can be difficult to maintain enough cash flow to cover expenses, much less turn a profit.
 It can take a few years to build a client base large enough to bring in a good income.
 This marks how important it is to create a budget.

 Careful bookkeeping will make up a critical component of this process.
-Draw a list of expenses you need for your business to operate.
+Draw up a list of expenses you need for your business to operate.
 Know how much money you spend directly on the business and how much you need to support yourself.

 You’ll want to be sure you’re thorough in your research when it comes to offering competitive pricing.
 There’s a fine line when it comes to pricing too low or too high, so take the time to learn more about effective pricing strategies and consider reaching out to financial advisers for additional tips.